Studying Abroad in Rome

 In a nutshell, their study abroad experience is “probably-the-best-thing-they’ve-ever-done-for-themselves.”
 If this scenario sounds like anything you experienced, you’re not alone.
 As cliché as it sounds, it sums up quite well the unforgettable experience of thousands of students from around the world, and perhaps now you’re itching to figure it out for yourself.

 There are many reasons to study in another country for a while.
-Curiosity, wanderlust, learning a new language, write your perfect essay, challenging yourself and getting out of your comfort zone, are only a few of them.
+Curiosity, wanderlust, learning a new language, writing your perfect essay, challenging yourself and getting out of your comfort zone, are only a few of them.
 However, having a rich cultural experience is perhaps the most significant benefit you can achieve from studying abroad.
 And what better place to fill up your cultural baggage than Rome?

 Studying abroad in Rome means engaging with centuries of culture, art and history on the daily, and the city’s contemporary significance on the global stage offers a window on current affairs in Europe and elsewhere.
 Plus, there’s good news: there are many programs and universities to choose from when looking to spend your study abroad time among Rome’s narrow alleys, incredible food culture, and friendly people.
 Here’s our list of the best places where you can study abroad in Rome, Italy.